mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

     + Choose the Elastic IP address to associate with a NAT instance gateway at creation.
     + Doesn't support port forwarding.
 - Lastly Private Subnet contains `nat-gateway-id` instead of `igw-id` and anything that isn't defined within `ip cidr block` of private subnet route table is handled by the `nat-gateway-id`.

+### EC2 Placement Groups
+- **Cluster**: packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low latency network performance necessary for tightly coupled node to node communication that is typical of HPC applications.
+    + **WHAT:** Instances are placed into a low latency group within a single AZ
+    + **WHEN:** Need a low network latency or high network throughput.
+    + **Pros:** Get most out of enhanced networking instances.
+    + **Cons:** Finite capacity recommends launching all you might need upfront.

+- **Partition**: spreads your instances across logical partitions such that groups of instances in once partition do not share the underlying hardware with groups of instances in different partitions.This strategy is typically used by large distributed and replicated workloads such as Hadoop,Cassandra and Kafka.
+    + **WHAT:** Instances are grouped into logical segments called partitions which use distinct hardware.
+    + **WHEN:** Need control and visibility into instance placement.
+    + **Pros:** Reduces likelihood of correlated failures for large workloads.
+    + **Cons:** Partition placement groups are not supported for dedicated hosts.

+- **Spread**: strictly places a small group of instances across distinct underlying hardward to reduce correlated failures.
+    + **WHAT:** Instances are spread across underlying hardware.
+    + **WHEN:** Reduce the risk of simultaneous instance failure if underlying hardware fails.
+    + **Pros:** Can span multiple AZs
+    + **Cons:** Maximum upto 7 instances running per group,per AZ.

+### Few Notes
+- Amazon EC2:
+    + Its a compute cloud basically a web service that provides resizeable compute capacity in the cloud.
+    + With EC2 you have full control of the operating system layer.
+    + You use key-pair to securely connect to ec2 instances using ssh.
+    + A keypair consists of public key that AWS stores and private key that we store on our local machine.
+    + `user-data` is a script that you provide when starting an instance.
+    + `meta-data` is the data of your instance that you can use to configure the instance.
+- EC2 Pricing Models:
+    + **On Demand**:
+        * No upfront fee.
+        * Charged per hour or second
+        * No Commitment
+        * Ideal for short term needs or unpredictable workloads
+    + **Reserved**:
+        * Options: No Upfront,Partial Upfront or all Upfront.
+        * Charged by hour or second.
+        * 1year or 3year commitment.
+        * Ideal for steady-state workloads and predictable usage.
+    + **Spot**:
+        * No upfront fee
+        * Charged by hour or second
+        * No commitment
+        * Ideal for cost sensitive, compute sensitive use cases that can withstand interruption.